Smarter Generosity

 Where biblical stewardship begins

 Genesis opens with a garden that exists before any human work begins.
-God plants it, fills it, and places the man and the woman inside it with responsibility for what He has already made.
-The first relationship between people and the created world is the relationship of a steward to what belongs to someone else.
-This is the meaning of stewardship in the Bible’s earliest pages.
+God plants it, fills it, and places the man and woman inside it with responsibility for what He has already made.
+From the beginning, the relationship between people and creation is one of stewardship.
+They are caring for what belongs to Someone else.

-That posture runs through Scripture.
-Psalm 24 opens with the claim that the earth is the Lord’s.
-The early church in Acts holds possessions loosely because the followers of Jesus no longer see them as personal property.
-God gives.
+That posture continues through Scripture.
+Psalm 24 begins with the claim that “the earth is the Lord’s,” and the early church in Acts holds possessions loosely because the followers of Jesus understand that everything they have has been received from God.
+He gives.
 His people receive.
-The receiving never becomes ownership.
+And what they receive never becomes ultimate ownership.

-In biblical stewardship, a steward holds real authority over what is not his.
-The accounting comes later, and the question at the end is whether he managed faithfully.
-That frames every financial decision a believer makes.
-Not how much should I keep.
-The deeper question is how am I managing what does not belong to me, given the One who entrusted it.
+In biblical stewardship, a steward is given real authority over what is not his own.
+The accounting comes later, and the question is whether he has managed faithfully.
+That changes the way a believer approaches every financial decision.
+The question is not simply, “How much should I keep?”
+It is, “How am I managing what does not belong to me, in light of the One who entrusted it?”

 cattle